-- Members of the Organization’s Target Market – This category would include current customers, previous customers and potential customers, and as noted, may receive the most promotional attention.
+- The Target Market – This category would include current customers, previous customers and potential customers, and as noted, may receive the most promotional attention.

-- Influencers of the Organization’s Target Market – There exists a large group of people and organizations that can affect how a company’s target market is exposed to and perceives a company’s products.
+- Target Market Influencers – There exists a large group of people and organizations that can affect how a company’s target market is exposed to and perceives a company’s products.
 These influencing groups have their own communication mechanisms that reach the target market and the marketer may be able utilize these influencers to its benefit.
-Influencers include the news media (e.g., offer company stories), special interest groups, opinion leaders (e.g., doctors directing patients), and industry trade associations.
+Influencers include the news media (e.g., presents stories about a company), special interest groups, opinion leaders (e.g., doctors directing patients to purchase a product), and industry trade associations.

-- Participants in the Distribution Process – The distribution channel provides services to help gain access to final customers and are also target markets since they must recognize a product’s benefits and agree to handle the product in the same way as final customers who must agree to purchase products.
+- Channel Members – The distribution channel provides services to help gain access to final customers.
+Yet in many ways channel members, and particularly resellers, also represent target markets for a marketer’s products.
+While their needs are different than those of the final customer, channel members must make purchase decisions when agreeing to handle a marketer’s product.
 Aiming promotions at distribution partners (e.g., retailers, wholesalers, distributors) and other channel members is extremely important and, in some industries, represents a higher portion of a marketer’s promotional budget than promotional spending directed at the final customer.

-- Other Companies – The most likely scenario in which a company will communicate with another company occurs when the marketer is probing to see if the company would have an interest in a joint venture, such as a co-marketing arrangement where two firms share marketing costs.
+- Other Organizations – The most likely scenario in which a marketer will communicate with another organization occurs when the marketer is probing to see if the other organization would have an interest in a joint venture, such as a co-marketing arrangement where two firms share marketing costs.
 Reaching out to other companies, including companies who may be competitors for other products, could help create interest in discussing such a relationship.